 When to hire freelancers?
 If you have a small project that can be handled by an individual, then you can consider hiring a freelance software developer.

 Freelancers can be newbie freelancers who are passionate and accept the job at low rates.
-However, the downsides are they may lack experience.
+However, the downside is they may lack experience.

 Alternatively, you can find seasoned professional freelancers who might charge anywhere between $100 and $300 an hour.